-Charles Schwab Investment Management Inc. increased its position in Champion Homes, Inc. (NYSE:SKY - Free Report) by 2.3% during the 1st quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
-The firm owned 698,052 shares of the company's stock after acquiring an additional 15,793 shares during the quarter.
-Charles Schwab Investment Management Inc. owned about 1.22% of Champion Homes worth $66,147,000 at the end of the most recent quarter.
+Charles Schwab Investment Management Inc. lifted its position in shares of Champion Homes, Inc. (NYSE:SKY - Free Report) by 2.3% in the first quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+The fund owned 698,052 shares of the company's stock after buying an additional 15,793 shares during the period.
+Charles Schwab Investment Management Inc. owned approximately 1.22% of Champion Homes worth $66,147,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

-Read Our Latest Report on Champion Homes
+Read Our Latest Stock Report on SKY

-Champion Homes Company Profile
+About Champion Homes

 (